Matt-Wilkes/acebook-Fire/README.md

 ### Documentation

-[More documentation of the codebase and its architecture can be found here.](./DOCUMENTATION.md) It's recommended you all read this _after making sure the whole setup below worked for everyone_.
+[More documentation of the codebase and its architecture can be found here.](./DOCUMENTATION.md) It's recommended you all read the suggested docs _after making sure the whole setup below worked for everyone_.
 Then work together on a diagram describing how the application works.

 ### Card wall